 - nv The number of entries in pv; - pv A vector containing the indices of the processes to which the global index should be assigned; each entry must satisfy $0 \le pv(i) < np$ ; if nv > 1 we have an index assigned to multiple processes, i.e. we have an overlap among the subdomains. - vg In this case the association between an index and a process is specified via an integer vector; the size of the index space is equal to the size of vg, and each index i is assigned to the process vg(i).
-The vector vg must be identical on all calling processes; its entries may have the ranges $(0 \dots np-1)$ or $(1 \dots np)$ according to the value of flag. - vl In this case we are specifying the list of indices assigned to the current process; thus, the global problem size mg is given by the range of the aggregate of the individual vectors vl specified in the calling processes.
+The vector vg must be identical on all calling processes; its entries may have the ranges $(0 \dots np-1)$ or $(1 \dots np)$ according to the value of flag.
+Optionally, the user may specify mg, in which case the portion vg(1:mg) is used. - vl In this case we are specifying the list of indices assigned to the current process; thus, the global problem size mg is given by the range of the aggregate of the individual vectors vl specified in the calling processes.
 If globalcheck=.true. the subroutine will check how many times each entry in the global index space $(1 \dots mg)$ is specified in the input lists vl, thus allowing for the presence of overlap in the input, and checking for "orphan" indices.
-If globalcheck=.false., the subroutine will not check for overlap, and may be substantially faster, but the user is implicitly guaranteeing that there are neither orphan nor overlap indices. - nl In this case we are implying a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - repl In this case we are asking to replicate all indices on all processes.
+If globalcheck=.false., the subroutine will not check for overlap, and may be substantially faster, but the user is implicitly guaranteeing that there are neither orphan nor overlap indices.
+Optionally, the user may specify nl, in which case the portion vl(1:nl) is used. - nl In this case we are implying a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - repl In this case we are asking to replicate all indices on all processes.
 This is a special purpose data allocation that is useful in the construction of some multilevel preconditioners. - 2.
 On exit from this routine the descriptor is in the build state

 - 1. On exit from this routine the descriptor is in the build state. - 2.
 Calling the routine with vg or parts implies that every process will scan the entire index space to figure out the local indices. - 3.
-Overlapped indices are possible with both parts and vl invocations. - When the subroutine is invoked with v1 in conjunction with globalcheck=.true., it will perform a scan of the index space to search for overlap or orphan indices. - 5.
+Overlapped indices are possible with both parts and vl invocations. - 4.
+When the subroutine is invoked with vl in conjunction with globalcheck=.true., it will perform a scan of the index space to search for overlap or orphan indices. - 5.
 When the subroutine is invoked with vl in conjunction with globalcheck=.false., no index space scan will take place.
-Thus it is the responsibility of the user to make sure that the indices specified in vl have neither orphans nor overlaps; if this assumption fails, results will be unpredictable. - 6.
-Orphan and overlap indices are impossible by construction when the subroutine is invoked with nl or vg.
+Thus it is the responsibility of the user to make sure that the indices specified in vl have neither orphans nor overlaps; if this assumption fails, results will be unpredictable.

+6. Orphan and overlap indices are impossible by construction when the subroutine is invoked with nl (alone), or vg.